 All the information provided in this article is found in the Budwig Guide.
 Download your FREE copy here.

-At Budwig Center, we are available to help you reach your goal of living a healthier life.
+At Budwig Center, a clinic for the natural, integrative treatment of cancer, we are available to help you reach your goal of living a healthier life.
 If you have any questions or queries, feel free to contact us.